The anabolic crunch: Are protein chips a viable tool for male metabolic health?

 If you decide to integrate protein chips into your diet, treat them as a supplement, not a staple.
 Follow this three-step protocol:

-- Hydration pairing: For every bag of protein chips, consume at least 12-16 ounces of water.
-The combination of protein and high fiber (psyllium or corn fiber) requires significant fluid to digest properly and prevent constipation.
+- Hydration pairing: For every bag of protein chips, consume at least 12 to 16 ounces of water.
+The combination of protein and added fiber can require more fluid to tolerate well and may reduce constipation risk in some people.

 Myth vs Fact